 Ingredients For Red Velvet Fudge:

 - Vegan White Chocolate - Any vegan white chocolate will work (as well as regular white chocolate if you are not vegan).
-I recommend using a refined sugar-free white chocolate such as Evolved White Chocolate.
+I recommend using refined sugar-free white chocolate such as Evolved White Chocolate.

 - Coconut Butter - Coconut butter helps this red velvet fudge to solidify, and give it the perfect soft yet firm texture.
 Make sure that you use smooth coconut butter that is not dried out.
 If your coconut butter is dry, add a little bit of raw coconut oil to the coconut butter and mix until it is smooth and creamy.

-See recipe card for quantities.
+See the recipe card for quantities.

 How To Make Red Velvet Fudge:

-Hint: don't melt the chocolate for too long.
+Hint: Don't melt the chocolate for too long.
 This may cause the natural oils in the chocolate to separate from each other.
 As soon as the chocolate has become a liquid, add the sweetened condensed milk and red food coloring and remove from heat.

 Substitutions For Red Velvet Fudge: